-For more information on VCSP, visit the Department of Health and Human Services website.
+For more information on VCSP, visit the Department of Health website.

 Survivorship Community of Practice

 ACSC convenes the Victorian Survivorship Community of Practice, on behalf of the Department of Health.
 These full-day forums bring together people who share a passion for cancer survivorship to share learnings, access the latest evidence-based resources, and develop sustainable changes to service design and delivery.